Genivia/ugrep/README.md

                   $ ugrep -q '[^[:ascii:]]' myfile && echo "contains Unicode"

            To  display  the line and column number of all `FIXME' in all C++ files using recursive search, with one line of context before and after  each matched line:

-                  $ ugrep -C1 -R -n -k -tc++ 'FIXME.*' .
+                  $ ugrep --color -C1 -R -n -k -tc++ 'FIXME.*' .

            To  list  all C/C++ comments in a file displaying their line and column numbers using options -n and -k, and option -o that allows for matching patterns across multiple lines: